jlab-sensing/irrigation-demo/README.md

   - **Open for a timed duration**

 **Configuration**
 - Update the `ENTS_IP` constant in the script with the ESP32’s IP address.
+In jLab, this address is already set to the correct IP used with the WiFi network in the back garden.
 Example:

 ```python
 ENTS_IP = "172.31.105.241"